 Batch balanced kNN [Polanski19].

 Batch balanced kNN alters the kNN procedure to identify each cell’s top neighbours in each batch separately instead of the entire cell pool with no accounting for batch.
+The nearest neighbours for each batch are then merged to create a final list of neighbours for the cell.
 Aligns batches in a quick and lightweight manner.

 For use in the scanpy workflow as an alternative to

 bbknn.bbknn(): up to date docstring, more information and bug reports there.

 .obsmto use for neighbour detection.
 Defaults to PCA.